masesgroup/KNet/src/documentation/articles/API_extensibility.md

 What to do if an API was not yet implemented?
 The simplest answer is: help us to make this product reacher :-) Anyway there is another answer which is not available with other products: Dynamic code and programmatically API access.

-With **JCOBridge** a developer can use some properties to manage objects in the JVM.
+With **JCOBridge** a developer can use some properties to manage objects in the JVM™.
-Each KNet class implemented contains some methods and two properties: a direct and a dynamic accessor able to analyze the JVM class and executes the code.
+Each KNet class implemented contains some methods and two properties: a direct and a dynamic accessor able to analyze the JVM™ class and executes the code.
 So it is not necessary at all to have the methods be ready to be used.

 ## When a method is not available